 - For legal reasons in relation to the data that has been obtained about individuals through the Service for 8 years from the last transaction relating to the data.
 This is to ensure that NHS Digital has a record of the processing and dissemination of personal information in relation to the establishment, exercise of any rights or the defence of any potential legal claims

 The ongoing collection and analysis of the data will continue until the expiry of the COVID-19 Directions and the Section 255 Requests with the Devolved Nations.
-For the Directions, this is currently 31 March 2022 but will be reviewed in September 2020 and every 6 months thereafter.
-For the Section 255 Requests this is currently September 2020, but extension letters are being put in place to extend the Section 255 Letters for the duration of the COVID-19 Directions.
+For the Directions, this is currently 31 March 2022 but will be reviewed every 6 months.
+For the Section 255 Requests this is also 31 March 2022, that is, for the duration of the COVID-19 Directions

 The PtC data will be used and be available to be shared with approved COVID-19 Vaccine Trials until 31 July 2022 (or less if the PtC CV19 Vaccine Service ceases or is replaced see below).
 We will retain this information for legal purposes for 8 years from this date, until 31 July 2030.
 It will then be securely destroyed.